RubenBjorkoy/gruppe9/README.md

 - Dates (`dato` and `sistendret`) should be provided in ISO 8601 format (`YYYY-MM-DDTHH:mm:ss.sssZ`).
 - `ersvar` indicates whether the answer is a response to another answer (true) or a direct response to the question (false).
 - If `ersvar` is true, `svarsvarid` should contain the ID of the answer to which it is responding.
 If `ersvar` is false, `svarsvarid` should be null.

-Feel free to reach out if you have any questions or issues using the Svar Service API.